TNRIS/tnris.org/content/markdown/georodeo/index.md

 Michael Shensky is the GIS & Geospatial Data Coordinator for the UT Libraries at the University of Texas at Austin.
 In this role he develops GIS training resources, provides personalized research consultation services for the university community, and designs GIS solutions for improving access to geospatial resources in the UT Libraries’ collections.
 He earned his MA in Geography from California State University, Fullerton in 2013.

-<a href="https://speakerdeck.com/texasnaturalresourcesinformationsytem/a-scripted-approach-for-normalizing-geospatial-data-in-a-relational-database-and-assessing-alternative-nosql-database-storage-options"><i class="glyphicon glyphicon-new-window"></i> Slide Presentation Link</a>
+<a href="https://speakerdeck.com/texasnaturalresourcesinformationsytem/a-scripted-approach-for-normalizing-geospatial-data-in-a-relational-database-and-assessing-alternative-nosql-database-storage-options"><i class="fa fa-new-window"></i> Slide Presentation Link</a>

 ****